Kashmiri Muslims

-Kashmiri Muslims are ethnic Kashmiris who practice Islam and are native to the Kashmir Valley in Indian-administered Kashmir.
-The majority of Kashmiri Muslims are Sunni.
-They refer to themselves as "Koshur" in their mother language.
+Kashmiri Muslims are ethnic Kashmiris who practice Islam and are native to the Kashmir Valley of Indian-administered Jammu and Kashmir.
+The majority of Kashmiri Muslims are Sunni, while Shias form a minority.
+They refer to themselves as "Koshur" in the Kashmiri language.

 Presently, the Kashmiri Muslim population is predominantly found in Kashmir Valley.
 Smaller Kashmiri Muslim communities also live in other regions of Jammu and Kashmir.
-Kashmiri Muslims are of the same stock as the Kashmiri Hindu community and are also commonly known as 'Sheikhs'.
-Both the Kashmiri Hindus and Muslim society reckons descent patrilineally.
+Kashmiri Muslims are of the same stock as the Kashmiri Hindu community.
+Both Kashmiri Hindus and Muslims trace their descent patrilineally.
 Certain property and titles may be inherited through the male line, but certain inheritances may accrue through the female line.
 After Kashmiri Hindus had converted to Islam they largely retained their family names (kram) which indicated their original profession, locality or community.

 In the Jammu region, sizeable population of Kashmiri Muslims lives in the Doda, Ramban and Kishtwar districts, sometimes collectively referred to as the Chenab valley.
 There are also ethnic Kashmiri Muslim populations inhabiting Neelum and Leepa Valleys of Pakistani-administrated Kashmir.
 Since 1947, many ethnic Kashmiri Muslims have also lived in Punjab, Pakistan.
 Many ethnic Kashmiri Muslims from the Kashmir Valley also migrated to the Punjab region during Dogra and Sikh rule.

-The Kashmiri language is the mother tongue of majority of Kashmiri Muslims.
+The Kashmiri language is the mother tongue of the majority of Kashmiri Muslims.

 History

-Islam started making inroads in the 12th and 13th centuries.
+Islam started making inroads in Kashmir the 12th and 13th centuries.
 The earliest copy of Quran in Kashmir dates back to 1237 AD and was calligraphed by Fateh Ullah Kashmiri who is believed to be a then Kashmiri Islamic scholar.

 The first Muslim missionary in Kashmir was Syed Sharaf-ud-Din Abdur Rahman Suhrawardi, popularly known as Bulbul Shah.